fauzisho/qiscus-sdk-ios/docs/authentication.md

    // do anything after successfully connected to Qiscus Chat SDK }

-func qiscus(gotSilentNotification comment: QComment) {
+func qiscus(gotSilentNotification comment: CommentModel) {
    //do anything if got new message in silent mode
 }